matthew-a-spalding/madden_08_updater/process/step_1 README for madden_08_updater.txt

         Run Block Finesse
         Pass Block Power
         Pass Block Finesse
-        Break Tackle*           Not in 2017's attribute files.
+        Break Tackle*           May not be in the original file.
         Toughness
         Handedness
         Jersey Number